 Cockroach saliva is also responsible for spreading a range of diseases.
 Similar to droppings, saliva can harbor pathogens accumulated from eating contaminated items.

-Cockroaches can be found living in sewers, cesspits, drains and garbage bins where they come into contact with a range of organisms, such as bacteria and viruses, which can become attached to cockroaches’ bodies.
-The legs of a cockroach, for example, have spines that are sensitive to touch and provide a very large surface area to pick up pathogens.
-Anything a cockroach touches or rubs past may then become contaminated.
+Cockroaches can be found living in sewers, cesspits, drains and garbage bins where they come into contact with a range of organisms, such as bacteria and viruses.
+The legs of a cockroach have spines that are sensitive to touch and provide a very large surface area with which to pick up pathogens.
+Anything a cockroach touches or rubs past may become contaminated.

-The most common form of transmission of a disease from a cockroach is from eating or drinking anything it has contaminated.
-This can either be through consuming food or drink contaminated by cockroaches, or by eating or drinking something that has been made using contaminated cooking utensils, cutlery or crockery, or touched contaminated surfaces.
+This is the most common form of transmission of a disease from a cockroach.
+This can either be through consuming food contaminated by cockroaches, or by eating or drinking something that has been made using contaminated cooking utensils, cutlery or crockery, or touched contaminated surfaces.

-Touching items contaminated with a organism deposited by cockroaches is also a route through which transmission can occur.
-Touching an item which has been contaminated then touching your eyes, nose, mouth or an open wound can result in the pathogen entering the body and infection setting in.
+Touching an item that has been contaminated by an organism then touching your eyes, nose, mouth, or an open wound can result in the pathogen entering your body and an infection setting in.

-The most effective way to prevent to cockroaches spreading diseases in your home or business is to reduce to possibility of these crawling insects entering your property.
-This best way to do this is to enlist the necessary cockroach prevention methods.
+The most effective way to prevent cockroaches from spreading diseases in your home or business is to reduce the possibility of these crawling insects entering your property.
+The best way to do this is to enlist the necessary cockroach prevention methods.